karumali/python-web-ide/README.md

 # Python Web IDE - Python Code Editor in the Browser

 This is a web-based Python code editor that allows you to write, edit, and run Python code directly in your browser.
 It leverages [Pyodide](https://pyodide.org/) to execute Python code without any server-side processing.
-PyWeb supports multiple files, offline usage, and provides a familiar coding experience with the Monaco editor.
+It supports multiple files, offline usage, and provides a familiar coding experience with the Monaco editor.

 ## Features